 The VCU School of Pharmacy offers several dual Pharm.D./graduate programs for exceptional students who want the training to pursue careers beyond that of the average pharmacist – Pharm.D./Ph.D. and the Pharm.D./MBA.
 All combined programs will differentiate students from the typical pharmacy graduate by giving them the tools and experiences to succeed in challenging jobs.

-The different combined degree options are compared to other educational options in the following table.
-Each combined graduate program permits students to gain a graduate degree in significantly less time than possible through traditional graduate programs.
+The different dual degree options are compared to other educational options in the following table.
+Each dual graduate program permits students to gain a graduate degree in significantly less time than possible through traditional graduate programs.
 In addition, students will find that their graduate training helps enhance their professional training and helps them get more “bang-for-the-buck” in their education.

 Comparing the MBA and PhD

 The Masters in Business Administration (MBA) is a general graduate business degree designed to teach people without significant business education to become a manager.
 Courses are designed to be broadly applicable to any type of business.
 A typical MBA program requires students to take courses in accounting, economics, management, statistics, marketing, finance, and business law.
 Students then chose one of those areas of specialty for further course work.
 The degree takes an additional year of education beyond the Pharm.D. and no research thesis project is required.
 As with the Dual Pharm.D./MS, students can realize efficiencies in their education that permits them to graduate sooner then might be expected with traditional MBA degrees.

 For information, contact David Holdford.